 └────────────────────┘ └─────────────────────┘

-Advanced: Orchestration Agent - Treat Sub-agents as tools
+Advanced content: Orchestration Agent – using Sub-agents as tools

-Core idea: Instead of hard-coded Agent-to-Agent collaboration, introduce a higher-level “Orchestration Agent.”
-Its core responsibility is to understand the user’s top-level goals and dynamically select, launch, and coordinate a group of “expert Sub-agents” (as tools) to complete the task together.
+Core concept: Instead of hard-coding collaboration between Agents, introduce a higher-level “Orchestration Agent.”
+Its core responsibility is to understand the user’s top-level goal and dynamically select, start, and coordinate a group of “expert Sub-agents” (as tools) to complete the task together.

 Implementation strategy:

-• Sub-agent as Tools: Each expert Sub-agent (e.g., Phone Agent, Computer Agent, Research Agent) is encapsulated as a “tool” conforming to a standard interface
+• Sub-agent as Tools: Each expert Sub-agent (such as Phone Agent, Computer Agent, Research Agent) is encapsulated as a “tool” that conforms to a standard interface

-• Dynamic tool invocation: The Orchestration Agent, based on user needs, asynchronously invokes one or more Sub-agent tools
+• Dynamic tool invocation: The Orchestration Agent asynchronously calls one or more Sub-agent tools based on user needs

-• Direct communication between Agents: Allow invoked Sub-agents to establish direct communication channels for efficient task collaboration without routing everything through the Orchestration Agent
+• Direct communication between Agents: Allow called Sub-agents to establish direct communication channels for efficient task collaboration, without needing everything to be relayed through the Orchestration Agent

 Architecture design: